nicolasgarnier/friendlypix-web-react/README.md

 Friendly Pix is a place where you can share photos, follow friends, comment on photos...

+The following React techs are being used:
+ - Isomorphism with `ReactDOMServer` hosted on Cloud Functions
+ - Router v4
+ - CSS Modules
+ - Redux

 ## Initial setup, build tools and dependencies